+Another important item on our new puppy checklist is feeding accessories.
 The right feeding accessories can help take some of the guesswork and safety concerns out of your puppy's routine.
-Proper food storage will help keep your puppy's food fresher and prevent bacteria contamination.
+Proper dog food storage will help keep your puppy's food fresher and prevent bacteria contamination.

-By placing the bag in an air-tight pet food storage container, you are doubling down on protection and ensuring that the food will stay fresher for longer.
+- By placing the treat bag in an air-tight pet food storage container, you are doubling down on protection and ensuring that the dog food will stay fresher for longer.
 This method also reduces the chances of bacteria building up in plastic containers, which are usually the most affordable options.

 - Wet foods need to be refrigerated once opened, and the type of wet food will change how it can be stored.
 Cans are convenient and can be stored in the fridge with a reusable can lid cover.
 These keep oxygen out and moisture in.